Logiqx/gpx-ideas/docs/extensions/gpx_air/README.md

   - e.g. tachometers, temperatures, pressures, fuel, batteries, etc
 - Angle-of-attack (AOA) sensors are not included at this time
 - Glide ratio / slope is not included because it can be determined from ground speed (SOG) and rate of descent (using ROC)

+#### References

+Perhaps the best video reference(s) for flight instruments and flight data is a [playlist](https://www.youtube.com/playlist?list=PLJ-0SVdtegU-SS5Kp12Yw70iJbx4ApHhD) on the [Aviation Theory](https://www.youtube.com/@AviationTheory) YouTube channel.

+Once you are familiar with the various flight instruments and the underlying data it is easy to find additional sources of information.

+It is also worth noting that the aviation industry is looking to switch from using magnetic north to true north - [Mag2True](https://www.aerosociety.com/news/time-for-a-change-of-direction)